 The large intestine has a large number of bacteria.
 These bacteria that live in your intestines are important for your health, and grow in a balanced manner.

-One of these bacteria is called C difficile.
+One of these bacteria is called Clostridioides difficile (C difficile).
 In small amounts, it does not cause problems.

-- The result may be that too much of the C difficile
+- The result may be that there is too much of the C difficile.

 - This toxin causes the lining of large intestine to become swollen and inflamed, causing fever, diarrhea, and bleeding.